thomas-dunlop/budgeting-app/README.md

 ## General Information
-The purspoe of this project was to demonstrate competancy in the following areas by building both an API and front end:
+The purpose of this project was to demonstrate competancy in the following areas by building both an API and front end:
 - Ability to write HTTP endpoints using express.js.
 - Ability to use express middleware.
 - Ability to build a dynamic front end using HTML and a linked Javacript file.